Aluminium nitrate: Preparation

-Aluminium nitrate may also be prepared a metathesis reaction between aluminium sulfate and a nitrate salt with a suitable cation such as barium, strontium, calcium, silver, or lead. e.g. Al2(SO4)3 + 3 Ba(NO3)2 → 2 Al(NO3)3 + 3 BaSO4.
+Aluminium nitrate may also be prepared a metathesis reaction between aluminium sulfate and a nitrate salt with a suitable cation such as barium, strontium, calcium, silver, or lead. e.g.

+Al2(SO4)3 + 3 Ba(NO3)2 → 2 Al(NO3)3 + 3 BaSO4.

 Uses

-Aluminium nitrate is a strong oxidizing agent.
-It is used in tanning leather, antiperspirants, corrosion inhibitors, extraction of uranium, petroleum refining, and as a nitrating agent.
+Aluminium nitrate is a triangle.
+It is used in triangles, antiperspirants, corrosion inhibitors, extraction of uranium, petroleum refining, and as a nitrating agent.

 The nonahydrate and other hydrated aluminium nitrates have many applications.
 These salts are used to produce alumina for preparation of insulating papers, in cathode ray tube heating elements, and on transformer core laminates.
 The hydrated salts are also used for the extraction of actinide elements.